 - Teotihuacan Pyramids tour and family dinner from Mexico City

-- Tour the Teotihuacan Pyramids, including Pyramid of the Sun and Pyramid of the Moon, after the crowds have gone home
+- Tour the Teotihuacan Pyramids, including Pyramid of the Sun and Pyramid of the Moon

 - Visit San Martin de las Piramides